jberry47/ddpsc_phenotypercv/README.md

 2. Use the pencil tool in ImageJ and draw over all features of interest
 3. Convert to Lab, split channels, and find L
 4. Threshold the image to get the feature mask and save it
-5. Train naive Bayes or SVM using either BC_CREATE or SVM_CREATE
+5. Train naive Bayes or SVM using ML_CREATE specifying classifier type
-6. Check the classifier prediction using either BC_PRED or SVM_PRED
+6. Check the classifier prediction using either ML_PRED specifying classifier type
-7. If prediction is satisfactory, process images using ML specifying classifier type
+7. If prediction is satisfactory, process images using ML_PROC specifying classifier type

 <img src="www/machine_learning_graphic.png" width="816" height="250"></img>